Depression and Anxiety from a Work Injury

 Hopefully, the Georgia legislature will decide to change the law to overrule this decision in the near future.
 Until that happens, it is important to determine whether you may have suffered any sort of physical injury at work (even if your depression is more severe than your physical injury).

 If your injury at work caused your depression, the workers’ compensation insurer should pay for your treatment.
 The insurance company may refuse to do this voluntarily.
 You may need to get an attorney involved.

 Even if the insurance company pays for treatment of your depression, many people have questions about whether they are receiving all the benefits they should receive.
 I believe the best way to get answers to your questions is to talk to an attorney who specializes in Georgia workers’ compensation law.

 Our law firm offers free consultations to help address this concern.
 If you have questions, take a couple of minutes and read this article to find out more about what a free consultation is and how it will help you learn more about your case.

 Setting up a free consultation is easy.
-Just call us at (770) 214-8885 or complete the “Need Help” form on this page.
+Just call us at (770) 214-8885 or complete and submit our free consultation request form.

 Jason Perkins is an attorney who specializes in representing injured workers.
 He regularly publishes videos and write blog articles about Georgia’s workers compensation system and issues that are important to injured workers and their families.